Cluster rippled Servers

 This defines specific peer servers to which this server should always attempt to maintain a direct peer-to-peer connection.

-2. In the [node_seed] section, set the server's node seed to one of the validation_seed values you generated using the validation_create method in step 2.
+2. In the `[node_seed]` section, set the server's node seed to one of the `validation_seed` values you generated using the [validation_create method](/docs/references/http-websocket-apis/admin-api-methods/key-generation-methods/validation_create) in step 2.
 Each server must use a unique node seed.
 For example:

 [node_seed]